CSalcedoDataBI/CSalcedoDataBi.github.io/_posts/2024-06-08-pbiformat-function-advanced-options.md

 ---

-title: "Guía detallada del uso de la función pbiFormat en Deneb"
+title: "Exploring the Power of the pbiFormat() Function in Deneb"
 author: csalcedodatabi
-date: 2024-07-03 23:34:00 +0800
+date: 2024-06-08 12:34:00 +0800
 categories: [Blogging, Tutorial]
 tags: [Deneb, Vega-Lite, pbiFormat]
 pin: false
 image:
   path: /assets/img/post-funcion-pbiformat/pbiFormat.gif
-  alt: "Entendiendo el uso de pbiFormat"
+  alt: "Understanding the use of pbiFormat"
-description: "Una guía detallada sobre el uso básico y avanzado de la función pbiFormat de Deneb en Power BI"
+description: "A comprehensive guide on the basic and advanced usage of the pbiFormat function in Deneb for Power BI"

 ---

-**pbiFormat():** Función para formatear los datos en un formato personalizado en **Deneb**, que permite a los usuarios utilizar cadenas de formato de Power BI en lugar de la convención de formato D3.
-Esto significa que puedes personalizar cómo se muestran los números y las fechas en tus gráficos.
+**pbiFormat():** A function to format data into a custom format in **Deneb**, allowing users to use Power BI format strings instead of the ``D3`` format convention.
+This means you can customize how numbers and dates are displayed in your charts.

-## **Ejemplo básico en Vega-Lite:**
+## **Basic Example in Vega-Lite:**

 <pre class="highlight"><code>
 {